 - 1. While you may discuss the problems with others, you must write up the solution by yourself, in your own words. - 2.
-Please write in your submission the people with whom you discussed the problems, as well as any references you used. - 3.
+Please write in your submission the people with whom you discussed the problems, as well as any references you used (books, papers, online resources, etc.). - 3.
 Late submissions will not be accepted, unless agreed to by me prior to the last date for submission. - 4.
 Please write clearly and legibly, and include how you arrived at the solution!